Kyrela/discore/README.md

 - `help`
   - `no_commands`: the message that should appear when there is no commands in the bot, cog or group
-  - `meta`
-    - `cog`: the name of the cog to which the command should belong, if any.
-Correspond to the class name
-    - `help`: the help message for the help command
-    - `description`: the description of the help command
-    - `usage`: the usage of the help command
-    - `brief`: the short description of the help command
   - `bot`
     - `title`: the title that should appear at the top of the help message
     - `description`: the description of the help message.
 Can be information on his usages